 Fragment shaders are created as described in section 2.11.1 using a type parameter of FRAGMENT_SHADER.
-They are attached to and used in program objects as described in section 2.11.2.
+They are attached to and used in program objects as described in section 2.11.3.

-When the program object currently in use includes a fragment shader, its fragment shader is considered active, and is used to process fragments.
-If the program object has no fragment shader, or no program object is currently in use, the results of fragment shader execution are undefined.
+When the current fragment shader program object includes a fragment shader, its fragment shader is considered active, and is used to process fragments.
+If the fragment shader program object has no fragment shader, or no fragment shader program object is currently in use, the results of fragment shader execution are undefined.